Nate-Dawg04/startup/notes.md

 ## React Part 1: Routing

+### Installing and Configuring Vite and React
+'''
+npm init -y
+npm install vite@latest -D
+'''

+Replace in the "scripts" section in the package.json file:
+'''
+  "scripts": {
+    "dev": "vite",
+    "build": "vite build",
+    "preview": "vite preview"
+  }
+'''

+Note: also add node_modules to the .gitignore file.

+### Reorganize code

+Then reorganize the code to be what Vite expects, which is a public directory that is going to hold all the application image and sound assets, and a src directory for all of the React code.

+Also put main.css (after renaming to app.css) in the src directory

+### Convert to React Bootstrap.
+'''
+npm install bootstrap react-bootstrap
+'''

+This then allows you to refer to the Bootstrap files in any component by using:
+'''
+import 'bootstrap/dist/css/bootstrap.min.css';
+'''

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.

 ## React Part 2: Reactivity